Stomach and pyloric valve

 Your stomach is a muscular sac about the size of a small melon that expands when you eat or drink.
 It holds as much as a gallon (3.8 liters) of food or liquid.
 Once your stomach breaks down the food, strong muscular contractions known as peristaltic waves push the food toward the pyloric valve.
 This valve leads to the upper portion of your small intestine, a segment known as the duodenum.

-Gastritis is a general term for a group of conditions with one thing in common: inflammation of the lining of the stomach.
-The inflammation of gastritis is most often the result of infection with the same bacterium that causes most stomach ulcers.
-Regular use of certain pain relievers and drinking too much alcohol also can contribute to gastritis.
+Gastritis is a general term for a group of conditions with one thing in common: Inflammation of the lining of the stomach.
+The inflammation of gastritis is most often the result of infection with the same bacterium that causes most stomach ulcers or the regular use of certain pain relievers.
+Drinking too much alcohol also can contribute to gastritis.

 The signs and symptoms of gastritis include:

 - Gnawing or burning ache or pain (indigestion) in your upper abdomen that may become either worse or better with eating

 - A feeling of fullness in your upper abdomen after eating

 Nearly everyone has had a bout of indigestion and stomach irritation.
 Most cases of indigestion are short-lived and don't require medical care.
 See your health care provider if you have signs and symptoms of gastritis for a week or longer.